Google Shopping Online Shop

 A major make or break element of any online store is pricing.
 Obviously having competitive pricing is paramount to selling more online.
 There are numerous pricing strategies and you can use any that are applicable for your unique or me-too (requires special consideration) product offering.
 In the end, if you offer a fair market value for a product that’s in demand you should be able to convert sales at a reasonable rate.
 Ensure you will be able to offer competitive pricing given:

-- COGS
+• COGS

-- Advertising costs (ROI calculation)
+• Advertising costs (ROI calculation)

-- Overhead
+• Overhead

-- Competitive price point now and in the future
+• Competitive price point now and in the future

-- Most importantly: Client Lifetime Value
+• Most importantly: Client Lifetime Value

 If you face narrow margins or unreasonable conversion projections (don’t just make them up) you’d better rethink things before launch.
-If you think you can enter the market without an established brand and sell me-to products at anywhere near the price point of major retailers think again – you cannot!
+If you think you can enter the market without an established brand and sell me-too products at anywhere near the price point of major retailers think again – you cannot!

 Free Shipping

 Most stores offer free shipping above a certain order value.
-This is a particularly useful strategy if you plan to sell multiple items or bulk quantity items as it will incentivise people that buy more.
+This is a particularly useful strategy if you plan to sell multiple items or bulk quantity items as it will incentivise people to buy more.
 It used to be that shoppers didn’t consider the shipping costs as part of the equation so many online stores would sell extremely low and make up the difference in “handling” charges.
 Those days are gone so forget about that strategy.
-Be aware of what your competitors offer and make sure you at least match their free shipping offer (that not only includes price but shipping times).
-Consider offering “free shipping” and “premium shipping” options for those shoppers that are more sensitive to delivery than cost.

 Never Ending Sale

 You may have heard of the term “scarcity” which simply means you entice a prospective customer to buy by providing them with a limited time or quantity offer.
 For example, “Spring Sale on all Red Widgets, 30% off until March 31st,” or alternatively “Spring Clearance on all Blue Widgets, 50% off on remaining stock.”
 These offers say to the shopper buy now or miss out.
-If you are not constantly offering sale items your conversion rates will suffer.
-Once your “Spring Sale” ends (March 31st) you should launch your “April Fools Sale” on April 1st.

 Google Shopping Ads Tip: Ensure your promotions always match what’s currently offered on-site to avoid confusion and low conversion rates